gautham-98/BeT-PushT/README.md

 1. Hyperparameter tuning for better results.
 2. Ablation study with only image as input compared to image and object position as input.
 3. Cross-attention instead of simple concatenation between both input modalities to create input observation vector.
+The robot position can be used as a query and the image features can be used as keys.
 4. Train the model for real-world settings for tasks such as object sorting etc.